The Dragon Sage

 Battle tactics and skills:

 The Dragon Sage has the soul of a Dragon, and is able to project his voice into powerful Thu'ums in order to call for the aid of allies, breathe fire, unleash the full power of their dragon soul and even tame dragons.
-Being the champion of Akatosh, the Dragon God of Time, he are able to use the Thu'um to bend time, enabling him to move and strike at blinding speed.
+Being the champion of Akatosh, the Dragon God of Time, he is able to use the Thu'um to bend time, enabling him to move and strike at blinding speed.
 The Dragon Sage is a battle-mage at its core with high survivability and defenses.
 He uses fire spells for long-range attacks and can easily close the gap between him and his opponent with his shield charge.
 Once in mellee range he can cast a flame cloak and either take a defensive stance using his shield and sword, or go on the offense with his dual-wielding sword abilities.
 Whenever he is near death, he can rely on his mastery of restoration and quicly get back on his feet.

 Block: Akatosh stands for endurance and invincibility, therefore Block is one of the most important skills.
 Elemental Protection is of great use when fighting Dragon Priests and perks like Qucik Reflexes, Power Bash, Disarming Bash are great against their Draugr Minions.
 Also, bashing dragons while breathing fire or ice is a great way to interrupt them.